 So the tolerances of design and manufacturing of the sunshade and its attachment flanges are off by about a half millimeter.
 But this is enough to cause a buyer warning/buyer advisory (FLAAR evaluations are read by over a quarter million photographers a year).

-Second problem is that the lens does not activate the f-stop; in other words, the DX AF-S Nikkor 18-135mm f 3,5-5.6 G ED lens does not sit well in the camera body.
+Second problem is that some of my Nikon leness do not activate the f-stop; in other words, the DX AF-S Nikkor 18-135mm f 3,5-5.6 G ED lens does not sit well in the camera body.
 Probably off a micron.

 This is unacceptable on a camera attempting to reach the professional market.

-These problems are enough to send photographers off to buy Canon, which would be an shame (both for Nikon and for the photographer, see below).
+These problems are enough to send photographers off to buy Canon, which would be a shame (both for Nikon and for the photographer, see below).

 As soon as I have a spare minute in trans-Pacific and trans-Atlantic travel (I am writing this en route to Novosibirsk, Russia, from there to Israel…), I will return the lens and ask for my money back in full.